-We conducted a survey of some of the most prestigious academic prizes awarded by professional associations in economics in Australia, Canada, United Kingdom, and the United States.
+We conducted a survey of some of the most prestigious academic prizes awarded by professional associations in economics in Australia, Canada, United Kingdom, and the United States and updated it at the end of the project in 2020.
 The principal source of information was these associations’ websites and the time period covered by this audit was framed by information detailed on the sites.
 This is not an exhaustive audit of all the awards granted by these associations.
-We focused on awards that had a research emphasis, covering books or articles published and lifetime awards.
-Identifying recipients required detailed tracking of recipients with unisex or foreign names in university websites and other publications.
+We focused on awards that had a research emphasis, covering published books or articles and lifetime awards.
+Identifying recipients required clarification of some names in university websites and other publications.
 Two patterns emerge from an analysis of the data: first, women remain significantly under-represented amongst the most prestigious awards in economics well below the share of women in the overall population of the discipline; second, there is some suggestion of gender segregation with women very poorly represented in strong mathematical analysis such as econometrics.
 Further exploration of these patterns could offer some new insights into women’s poor representation in the discipline.

 Economic Society of Australia